Online clinician training platform with evidence-based core competency training on HIV prevention, screening, diagnosis, care, and key populations.

 HIV counseling and testing occurs in a wide range of contexts in the Ryan White HIV/AIDS Program.
 Situations as diverse as community outreach, partner testing, pregnancy, and labor and delivery call for special counseling approaches on the part of clinical staff.
 The technology of testing has continued to evolve with rapid tests, oral tests, and home tests.
 Finally, legal requirements for offering and documenting tests in a health care settings have also shifted in many states and jurisdictions.

-- Center for Innovation and EngagementCollection of 14 implementation guides on evidence-informed best practices in HIV care delivery, designed for replication by HIV primary care agencies.
+- Center for Innovation and EngagementCollection of implementation guides on evidence-informed best practices in HIV care delivery.

-- HRSA Bureau of Primary Health Care (BPHC), Centers for Disease Control and Prevention (CDC)Toolkit to help Health Centers expand the provision of HIV testing, prevention, care and treatment; build sustainable partnerships between health centers and their state health departments; and improve health outcomes among people living with HIV, especially racial/ethnic minorities.
+- HRSA Bureau of Primary Health Care (BPHC), Centers for Disease Control and Prevention (CDC)Toolkit to help Health Centers expand the provision of HIV services.

 - AIDS Action Foundation